-For the last five years Tubi has been steadily growing its profile in North America, gathering users at a startling rate for an ad-supported service.
-But until now, Tubi has remained available only in the USA and Canada – something that changed in late August when their first international expansion officially (and very quietly) launched.
+For the last six years, Tubi has been steadily growing its profile in North America, gathering users at a startling rate for an ad-supported service.
+But until recently, Tubi was available only in the USA and Canada – something that changed in late 2019 when their first international expansion officially (and very quietly) launched.
 Yes, Tubi is now officially available in Australia – and yes, it’s still completely free.

 It’s not all cheese, though.
-The rather excellent Sci-Fi Channel mini-series Tin Man is there (starring Zooey Deschanel from New Girl in a modern Wizard of Oz reboot), as is the star-packed Will Ferrell vehicle Stranger Than Fiction.
+Stanley Kubrick’s searing war movie Full Metal Jacket is here, alongside Wesley Snipes in Blade II and Bruce Lee’s martial arts classic Fist of Fury.
 Fans of classic Hollywood will find the wonderful Audrey Hepburn film Charade and Alfred Hitchcock’s Dial M for Murder.
 Or if you want to check out what Anna Faris and John Krasinski were up to in 2007, there’s the stoner comedy Smiley Face.
 It’s the sort of service where you dig through the titles and start finding hidden gems.

 But make no mistake, the current library is a shadow of Tubi’s US version.
 In time, hopefully they’ll start building the library with more content and better-known titles.
 There’s perhaps also an opportunity here, though, for Australian independent filmmakers to find a platform for their stuff, or for long-ignored classic Australian films to be seen again (indeed, Tubi US has the classic Aussie music comedy Starstruck, director Gillian Armstrong’s second film – and totally unavailable in the country where it was made!)

 In the meantime, it’s a grab-bag of content that’s fun to have access to for those moments when you just feel like watching the unexpected.